typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-optional-chain.md

 foo && foo.a && foo.a.b && foo.a.b.c;
 foo && foo['a'] && foo['a'].b && foo['a'].b.c;
 foo && foo.a && foo.a.b && foo.a.b.method && foo.a.b.method();

+// this rule also supports converting chained strict nullish checks: foo && foo.a != null &&
+  foo.a.b !== null &&
+  foo.a.b.c != undefined &&
+  foo.a.b.c.d !== undefined &&
+  foo.a.b.c.d.e;
 ```

 Examples of **correct** code for this rule: